shanscendent/cannot.la/content/does/cannot.la.md

 ### Design considerations
 - Fast
   - Static site
-  - No JS (except for pages that need it)
+  - No JS (except for pages that need it, or maybe optional site search in the future)
 - Auto dark mode
   - if you're using a mostly B&W theme you can add a media query to invert colors in your CSS{{< sidenote />}}, but magick.css has it covered {{< sidenote >}}https://yihui.org/en/2023/09/dark-mode/{{< /sidenote >}}
 - Easy to write posts for